 - Become a champion for coverage.
 To learn more about ways you can help as a champion, click here.

 - Work with us to plan a community education event.
 This can be either an educational forum or an opportunity for individuals to get the direct assistance of a navigator, or both.
 Email Amanda Ptashkin.

 In addition to the Seedco consortium, the University of Georgia and federally qualified health centers (FQHCs) across the state have been training staff to assist with outreach efforts.
-The Department of Health and Human Services (HHS) has also partnered with local libraries to ensure that information is available and that citizens have access to computers.
+The Department of Health and Human Services (HHS) has also partnered with local libraries to ensure that information is available and that citizens have access to computers, so they can use it for work or play games, with the best gaming mouse for mac and other gaming hardware.
 There are resources out there to help our fellow Georgians, but we have to make sure we are getting them into their hands.